caadams4/cyberblog/UDCTF/index.md

 Its a webpage... but a placeholder webpage in development.
 Lets run dirbuster to se eif there's anything interesting in the serving directory.

 ![Alt text](image-2.png)
-Big uh-oh on the devs part, see the .ssh directory is accessible (maybe)
+Big uh-oh on the devs part, see the `.ssh` directory is accessible (maybe)

 ### Initial Exploitaiton

 Lets use that stolen private ssh key to log in to the web server.

 ![Alt text](image-3.png)
-On the web page, the email dave@corpo.com was present.
+On the web page, the email `dave@corpo.com` was present.
 This may be the account for which the stolen key belongs to.

 ![Alt text](image-4.png)
 Bingo.
 There's our initial access.

-### Priviledge Escalation
+### Privilege Escalation

 Now we need to find a way to root.